-- or hairdressing services) reached the saturation stage long ago but exhibit no signs of decline. - 2.
-Brand specificity and brand architecture.
-A brand will not necessarily die because the branded product has reached the end of its life cycle.
+2. Brand specificity and brand architecture.
+A brand will not necessarily die because the branded product has reached the end of its lifecycle.
 The ability of brands to keep pace with change and innovation depends very much on their specificity.
-Some brands are closely tied to a specific product, such as pharmaceuticals or other product name brands.
-Such brands will necessarily die when their products reach the end of their life cycles.
+Some brands are closely tied to a specific product, like pharmaceuticals or other product name brands.
+Such brands will necessarily die when their products reach the end of their lifecycles.
 Other brands are much less specific, having more flexibility in terms of the variance and modifiability of the products or services they carry.
 They can successfully absorb product variants and new product generations.
 For the life of such brands, numerous individual product life cycles add to one another, thereby separating the brand's life from products' lives.